dotnet/docs/docs/csharp/whats-new/csharp-13.md

 ## `ref struct` interfaces

-Prior to C# 13, `ref struct` types weren't allowed to implement interfaces.
+Before C# 13, `ref struct` types weren't allowed to implement interfaces.
 Beginning with C# 13, they can.
 To ensure ref safety rules, a `ref struct` type can't be converted to an interface type.
 That is a boxing conversion, and could violate ref safety.
 Learn more in the updates on [`ref struct` types](../language-reference/builtin-types/ref-struct.md#restrictions-for-ref-struct-types-that-implement-an-interface).

 ## `allows ref struct`

-Prior to C# 13, `ref struct` types couldn't be declared as the type argument for a generic type or method.
+Before C# 13, `ref struct` types couldn't be declared as the type argument for a generic type or method.
 Now, generic type declarations can add an anti-constraint, `allows ref struct`.
 This anti-constraint declares that the type argument supplied for that type parameter can be a `ref struct` type.
 The compiler enforces ref safety rules on all instances of that type parameter.

 This enables types such as <xref:System.Span%601?displayProperty=nameWithType> and <xref:System.ReadOnlySpan%601?displayProperty=nameWithType> to be used with generic algorithms, where applicable.
 You can learn more in the updates for [`where`](../language-reference/keywords/where-generic-type-constraint.md) and the programming guide article on [generic constraints](../programming-guide/generics/constraints-on-type-parameters.md).

+## More partial members

+You can declare `partial` properties and `partial` indexers in C# 13.
+Partial properties and indexers generally follow the same rules as `partial` methods: you create one *declaring declaration* and one *implementing declaration*.
+The signatures of the two declarations must match.
+One restriction is that you can't use an auto-property declaration for a partial property.
+Properties that don't declare a body are considered the *declaring declaration*.
+You can learn more in the article on [partial members](../language-reference/keywords/partial-member.md).

 ## See also